Showing 1 - 1 OF 1

 A+ services are provided on regular school days, after school until 5:30 p.m.
 The program will not operate when school is closed, including school vacation periods, holidays, and Teacher Institute Days.
 A+ Programs will also be closed on days when school is open only for half a day.

-In addition, Morale, Welfare and Recreation offers a before- and after-school program at the Catlin School Age Center and Hickam SAC.
+In addition, Navy Child and Youth Programs offers a before- and after-school program at the Catlin School Age Center and Hickam SAC.
 For your convenience, the program will drop off and pick up your child at these selected schools: Aliamanu, Nimitz, Pearl Harbor Kai, Mokulele, Hickam Elementary and Pearl Harbor Elementary.
 Hours for before-school care are Monday – Friday, 5 - 8 a.m., only at specified schools (must be checked/verified with the school.)
-After-school care hours are Monday – Friday, 2:30 p.m. – 7 p.m.
+After-school care hours are Monday – Friday, 5:00 a.m. – 6.00 p.m.

 Exceptional Children Programs